USA Four Corners Tour

 Be part of the legacy – over 2200 finishers, c.
 60/yr.

-Pick your own points of interest – visit relatives
+Pick your own points of interest – visit relatives.

 Combines well with Best 15 US Roads or Three Flags Classic towards Triple Crown Award.